OpenBankingUK/conformance-suite/docs/setup-guide.md

 If all goes well you should be able to launch the FCS UI from you browser via `https://0.0.0.0:8443`

-#### Docker Content Trust
+### Optional - Docker Content Trust

 Docker ensures that all content is securely received and verified by Open Banking.
 Docker cryptographically signs the images upon completion of a satisfactory image check, so that implementers can verify and trust certified content.

 To verify the content has not been tampered with you can you the `DOCKER_CONTENT_TRUST` flag, for example:

     DOCKER_CONTENT_TRUST=1 docker pull openbanking/conformance-suite:TAG
     DOCKER_CONTENT_TRUST=1 docker RUN openbanking/conformance-suite:TAG

-### Execute a test
+## Step 4: Congig & Run the Functional Conformance Suite

 Running a test plan on the FCS involves five steps, as follows: